 ISSN 2617-8001 (Print), ISSN 2664-5297 (Online)

-MACROFUNGI OF GUBA DISTRICT (AZERBAIJAN): BIOLOGICAL CHARACTERISTICS AND UTILIZATION POTENTIAL
+MACROFUNGI OF GUBA DISTRICT OF AZERBAIJAN: BIOLOGICAL CHARACTERISTICS AND UTILIZATION POTENTIAL

 Aytaj A. Alimammadova Husuyeva Dilzara N. Aghayeva, Nina A. Bisko